Katie Piper: Katie: My Beautiful Face

 Although Piper had the right to remain anonymous because of the sexual assault, she chose to waive her anonymity, in an attempt to increase public awareness of the situation for burn victims, and also the treatment they go through.
 Piper also took part in a documentary about her experience, Katie: My Beautiful Face, which was aired by Channel 4 on 29 October 2009, and, according to figures from Attentional, gained over 3.3 million viewers.
 The programme has been rebroadcast several times and in a number of territories.

 Alternative Christmas Message

 On 25 December 2009, Piper read the Alternative Christmas Message on Channel 4.
 The message was about Piper's own experiences, family and not judging people by their appearance.

-Piper also featured in one of the two 2011 Alternative Christmas Messages, alongside participants from Seven Dwarves, Beauty and the Beast: Ugly Face of Prejudice and My Transsexual Summer - for a message with the theme "Just Be Yourself" (the other message featured senior staff from the school featured in Educating Essex.)
+Piper also featured in one of the two Alternative Christmas Messages in 2011 with the theme "Just Be Yourself".

 20/20

 On 8 January 2010, the ABC (US)'s news-magazine television series 20/20 featured Piper as its primary subject.
 The programme consisted of an interview conducted by Elizabeth Vargas, and footage of Piper at home, including material which had appeared in Katie: My Beautiful Face.